Attending a Concert

 So if your children are very young, check with us when you order your tickets and we will be happy to help you out.

 To further build your child’s interest in classical music, play classical radio or CDs around the house.
 When they are old enough to sit quietly for an extended period, you may wish to bring them to the first half of a standard concert.
 An interested preteen or teenager could also have a marvelous time at an orchestra concert, particularly if it features several different pieces.

-In all cases, it’s a good idea to check with the orchestra directly about the appropriateness of the concert you plan to attend with your kids.
-Also ask about discounts for students and children.
+In all cases, it’s a good idea to check with us directly about the appropriateness of the concert you plan to attend with your kids.

 How can I learn more about classical music?